 In order to convict someone under this section of the law, the prosecutors would need to show that:

-More importantly, nothing you've described sounds like you were attempting to "further" the person's legal violation (if one exists).
+A friend or neighbor who has been driving (transporting) a foreign-born person around, and might not even be entirely sure of their immigration status, doesn't really fit this profile.
 The classic situation this law is meant to address is that of a driver who picks up unlawful entrants right after they've crossed the U.S. border and takes them closer to civilization, likely motivated by profit.

-By contrast, not even the act of transporting undocumented workers from one job site to another is considered a crime under this section.
+In fact, not even the act of transporting undocumented workers from one job site to another is considered a crime under this section.
 (See U.S. v.
 Moreno, 561 F.2d 1321 (9th Cir.
 1977).
 Similarly, the law is carefully written so as to avoid the possibility that a bus or taxi driver could be prosecuted for unknowingly picking up an undocumented immigrant.